saishav7/crypto-notify/Readme.md

+#About

-Simple notification service that fetches cryptocurrency prices and sends a slack notification
+A notification service that fetches cryptocurrency prices and sends slack notifications.
+This can be extended to create a slack bot that enabled trading, checking balance, etc on demand.

+##Technical Specs

+###Spring Boot 2
+###Kotlin
+###Gradle

-#Encrypt props
+###Encrypt props

 The project uses Jasypt to encrypt properties.
 This is optional, you can use properties without encryption if you want